 - Transportations: car/loan payments, insurance, gas, car repair/maintenance, public transport, parking etc.

-- Debit Payments: these are the minimum repayments you need to meet every month – in the savings sections you can add extra payments that will help you reach your goals faster.
+- Debt Payments: these are the minimum repayments you need to meet every month – in the savings sections you can add extra payments that will help you reach your goals faster.

 - Family expenses: education, daycare/babysitting, school supplies, books

 - Personal care: beauty, clothing

 - Pet care: pet food, pet insurance, grooming, veterinary

 - Others: gifts, donations, and anything else

 I tried to add as many categories as possible, but you might have some extra expenses that you need to account for.

 Always remember to budget for unexpected items too, like repair and maintenance for your home or things you might be doing only once or twice a year like going on holiday!

 The best way to do that is to set aside an amount of money every month under your savings for these big expenses so that when they happen, you are prepared for it!